 Using Authority Labs is a great way to track your rankings, both current and historical, to give you an accurate representation of how keywords are ranking over time.
 You can also compare yourself against competitors for keywords, to see how you measure up to the competition.

-At Surrey design agency, Clever Marketing, we use all manner of tools to make sure your website is visible, ranked in the search engines, gets traffic and conversions too.
+At Hampshire digital agency, Clever Marketing, we use all manner of tools to make sure your website is visible, ranked in the search engines, gets traffic and conversions too.
 If you’d like us to be an extension of your business, we’d be happy to discuss how we can be your very own digital marketing department, doing your SEO and PPC for you.